-In addition to providing state-of-the-art diagnostic services, the pathology department continues to publish their advances in research and diagnostics.
+In addition to providing state-of-the-art diagnostic services, the pathology and laboratory medicine department continues to publish their advances in research and diagnostics.
 We invite you to browse some of our faculty’s most notable publications.

 - Diagnosis of upper tract urothelial carcinoma – a comparative study of urinary cytology and surgical biopsy, Lu Wang, MD, Stefan E. Pambuccian, MD, Eva M. Wojcik, MD, and Guliz A. Barkan, MD, Journal of the American Society of Cytopathology